Alan Reid (politician)

-Alan Reid (born 7 August 1954, Ayr, Scotland) is a Scottish Liberal Democrat politician who has been a councillor in the East Dunbartonshire ward of Bearsden North since 2022.
+Alan Reid (born 7 August 1954) is a Scottish Liberal Democrat politician who has been a councillor in the East Dunbartonshire ward of Bearsden North since 2022.

 He was previously the Member of Parliament (MP) for Argyll and Bute from 2001 to 2015, when he lost his seat to the Scottish National Party (SNP) at the 2015 general election.
-He was first elected at the 2001 general election.
+He attempted unsuccessfully to regain the seat on three occasions.

 Background

 Reid was educated at Ayr Academy and the University of Strathclyde where he gained a BSc in Mathematics.
 Prior to his election to the House of Commons he worked for the University of Glasgow as a computer project manager.
 He remains a member of the AUT (Association of University Teachers).

 He was a councillor on Renfrew District Council from 1988 to 1996.

 Political career

 Member of Parliament

 Reid contested Paisley South in a 1990 by-election and the 1992 general election and Dumbarton in 1997, before being elected for Argyll and Bute in 2001.

 In the 2010 Parliament, he served on the Scottish Affairs Committee.
 In the previous Parliament he was the Liberal Democrat spokesman for Northern Ireland Office and Scotland Office matters.
 He has also served as a Liberal Democrat whip.

 During the MPs expenses scandal, The Daily Telegraph drew attention to Reid's claims of over £1500 for stays in B&B's within his own constituency.
 Reid argued overnight stays were necessary where ferry timetables made it impossible to return to his constituency home, and said he had successfully challenged initially rejected expense claims by explaining the geography of Argyll and Bute.